-05 Monitoring and evaluation
+Monitoring and evaluation

-Whatever measures an employer introduces it is important that they are evaluated to see if they are having an effect, and the evaluation system has to be in place right from the start.
-Baseline data should be established - that is, simply measuring what the situation is, before any changes are introduced.
-That should come from an employee needs' assessment (see box overleaf).
+The measures an employer introduces should be evaluated to see if they are having an effect, and the evaluation system has to be in place right from the start.
+Baseline data should be established - that is simply measuring what the situation is, before any changes are introduced.
+That should come from an 'employee needs' assessment (see box).